-All members commit to complying with this framework as part of their terms and conditions of membership.
-It is the main point of reference for decisions in professional conduct hearings.
+All BACP members must work in accordance with the Ethical Framework.
+You commit to complying with the Framework when you join or renew your membership and it is the main point of reference for decisions in professional conduct hearings.

 Our commitment to clients

 Clients need to be able to participate freely as they work with practitioners of the counselling professions towards their desired goals.
 This requires clients to be able to trust their practitioner with their wellbeing and sensitive personal information.
 Therefore, as members or registrants of BACP, we take being trustworthy as a serious ethical commitment.
 We have agreed that we will:

 1. Put clients first by:

 a. making clients our primary concern while we are working with them

 b. providing an appropriate standard of service to our clients

 b. keeping our skills and knowledge up to date

 c. collaborating with colleagues to improve the quality of what is being offered to clients

 d. ensuring that our wellbeing is sufficient to sustain the quality of the work